Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Sum-Rate Maximization Problem

-and problem \eqref{multiuser} is transformed into the following equivalent form: where $\bH=[\h_1,\h_2,\dots,\h_K]$ and $\bU=[\u_1,\u_2,\dots, \u_K]$.
-The advantage of this new formulation is twofold.
+{ Compared with \eqref{multiuser}}, the advantage of this new formulation is twofold.
 First, there is no longer any matrix inversion in the constraints.
-The complicated constraint involving matrix inversion in \eqref{con:theta} is transformed into the bi-linear constraint in \eqref{con:bilinear}, which is more trackable.
-Second, it greatly reduces the dimension of both the optimization variables and constraints: the variable $\bthe\in\C^{M\times M}$ is eliminated and replaced by the auxiliary variable $\bU\in\C^{M\times K},$ and the $M^2$-\,dimensional constraint in \eqref{con:theta} is replaced by the $MK$-\,dimensional constraint in \eqref{con:bilinear}, where we note that in practice, $M\gg K$.
+The complicated constraint involving matrix inversion in \eqref{con:theta} is transformed into the bilinear constraint in \eqref{con:bilinear}, which is more trackable.
+Second, it greatly reduces the dimension of both the optimization variables and constraints. {By working with the lower-dimensional problem in \eqref{eqn:reformulate1}, the per-iteration computational complexity of the proposed approach is upper bounded by \( \mathcal{O}(M^3 K^3) \) (as will be discussed in Section~\ref{sec:algorithm3b}), whereas directly handling the original formulation would result in a complexity of $\mathcal{O}(M^6)$.}

 Since the objective function \eqref{obj} is still complicated, we employ the FP technique \cite{FP,FP2} to rewrite it into the following equivalent form: